 The process by which new ideas transform into new goods and services is certainly not as visible as infrastructure or the layout of a community.
 It is also not as well researched as the education system, nor does it necessarily demand the level of public investment.

 However, economic innovation plays a major role in producing sustainable economic prosperity and enhancing the global competitiveness of places around the world.
-The propensity to conceive and develop new products, technologies, processes, and business models results in goods and services that are faster, cheaper, and better.
+The propensity to conceive and develop new products, technologies, processes, business models, and markets results in goods and services that are faster, cheaper, and better.

 Transforming new ideas into concrete, tangible realities has long been a part of the U.S. mindset.
-Over the last two centuries, Americans have experienced a twenty-fold increase in living standards.1 While this is due in part to increased accumulation and better allocation of capital, it is also due to the commercialization of new forms of production, products and business models.
+Over the last two centuries, Americans have experienced a 20-fold increase in living standards.
+While this is due in part to increased accumulation and better allocation of capital, it is also due to the commercialization of new forms of production, products, business models, and in the creation of new markets and how they are served.
 These are advances clearly generated by the private sector but also supported through public policy.

 While innovation is not easy to define with precision, the concept is not completely obscure either.
-The more tangible breakthroughs of contemporary human history- inventions like the light bulb and airplane- are certainly examples of innovations.
-But the same goes for things like biotech breakthroughs, allowing more drugs to be produced easily and cheaply, or business model breakthroughs like changes in inventory systems which let manufacturers purchase and receive components just before they're needed on the assembly line.
+The more tangible breakthroughs of contemporary human history - inventions like the light bulb and airplane - are examples of innovations.
+But the same goes for things like biotech breakthroughs, allowing more drugs to be produced easily and cheaply, or business model breakthroughs like changes in inventory systems that let manufacturers purchase and receive components just before they're needed on the assembly line.
 Innovations can manifest themselves in both astounding breakthroughs and more mundane, subtle shifts in process.
 Both of these types of outputs can generate tremendous efficiencies and increased economic vitality.

-While the metropolitan Chicago region is certainly imbued with the types of assets to support innovation- world class research institutions, a diverse industry mix, and strong civic organizations and foundations- the available data indicate that the region has been underperforming, relative to other metro areas, in terms of its success at commercializing technologies and other processes.
+While the metropolitan Chicago region is certainly imbued with the types of assets to support innovation - world class research institutions, a diverse industry mix, and strong civic organizations and foundations - the available data indicate that the region has been underperforming relative to other metro areas, in terms of its success at commercializing technologies and other processes.
 For the region to remain globally competitive and a retainer of world class talent, these trends must change.
 As economies are fundamentally metropolitan in scale, strategies targeting clusters of regional specialization can help address the fragmentation and unfocused investment that sometimes undermines the emergence of new marketable products and technologies.

 Since innovation is generated by the private sector, the role of the public sector is to find ways to help spur innovation by supporting ideas, institutions, and relationships.
 The public sector should be primarily focused on providing support and services that are essential to innovation, but that are unlikely to be provided by private businesses.
-The public sector can also play a major role in identifying and measuring innovation.
-Other organizations, including civic groups, foundations, and economic development agencies, can also play a major role in enhancing the regional culture around innovation.
+The public sector can also play important roles in identifying and measuring innovation.
+Other organizations, including civic groups, foundations, and economic development agencies, can also play important roles in enhancing the regional culture around innovation.

-1 Innovation Measurement: Tracking the State of Innovation in the American Economy.
-January 2008.
-A Report to the Secretary of Commerce by the Advisory Committee on Measuring Innovation in the 21st Century Economy.
+Advisory Committee on Measuring Innovation in the 21st Century, "Innovation Measurement: Tracking the State of Innovation in the American Economy," report prepared for the U.S. Secretary of Commerce, January 2008.
 The metropolitan Chicago area should be focused on several activities that can help industries to innovate and grow.
 GO TO 2040 recommends the following actions: